 Attained with Distinction II=4, Attained with Distinction I=3, Attained=2

 The Programme will consider Other Language subjects at Grade E or above as an unspecified elective subject.

 In general, the scores for the Other Language subjects (Category C) are converted as follows:

 |HKDSE Academic Score||Derived from the score formula of individual programme

-(For JS2810 Bachelor of Arts in Visual Arts Programme, best 5 HKDSE subjects including English Language subject will be considered in Academic Score calculation.)
+(The programme will consider the best 5 HKDSE subjects including English Language subject in Academic Score calculation.)

 |Practical Test and Interview Performance||Applicable to School Principal's nominees / applicants with a disability / OEA applicants / regular applicants|

 |Band||Band A applicants will be ranked first then Band B, and so on.

 |HKDSE English Score||Take the best score of HKDSE English Language Result|